Preterm laborPregnancy complications - preterm

-What Are the Signs and Symptoms of Preterm Labor?
+What are the Signs and Symptoms of Preterm Labor?

-- Spotting and cramps in your belly together
+- Spotting and cramps in your abdomen

 - Contractions with lower back pain or pressure in your groin or thighs

 - Fluid that leaks from your vagina in a trickle or a gush